sam2829/strongest-avenger-drf/README.md

   - Cloudinary was used to store the images and videos posted.
 - Gitpod
   - Gitpod was used to write the code.
-- Github
+- GitHub
-  - Github was used to store the projects code after being pushed from Gitpod.
+  - GitHub was used to store the projects code after being pushed from Gitpod.
 - Heroku
   - Heroku was used for deployment.
 - DrawSQL